The 5 Most Important Customer Experience Metrics and KPIs

 Sometimes, the rating can be numerical from 1 to 5, with one being the hardest in terms of ease of use and five being the simplest when it comes to customers using your product.

 An instance where customer effort can be ranked could be when someone called your call centre aka contact center and the number of departments he or she has to be transferred to when resolving a complaint.
 If transferred multiple times, chances are that you will receive a low CES from that particular customer.

 CES is calculated by dividing the sum of all individual customer effort scores by the number of customers who provided a response.
 The higher your CES, the better the experience of your customers.

 Why is CES important?

-Customer Effort Score is vital to any business today, as customers want their problems to be resolved quickly without delay.
+Customer Effort Score is vital to any business today, as customers want and hope their problems to be resolved quickly without delay.
 Issues such as delays in resolving a customer complaint and check-out problems could result in you immediately losing customers to a competitor.

 Having a high CES does not necessarily guarantee customer loyalty and repeat purchases, but it does suggest that your customers are highly satisfied.

 Calculating this metric can help you continuously improve your products and customer experience over time as more respondents keep sharing their opinions.
 Structure a CES survey correctly, and based on the data you receive, you will know exactly which areas to prioritize and improve upon… Because of course, the data doesn’t lie!
 Consider asking customers to rate the ease of signing up, checking out, paying, resolving a complaint, or getting a question answered.
 Did they experience any hiccups?
 Were they feeling frustrated?
 It’s always smart to try to hear and understand the voice of the customer.

 Be sure to continuously calculate and actively work on improving your CES; if you lose sight of this critical metric, your business could be hit with bad reviews and negative referrals.

 2. Customer satisfaction score (CSAT)